 Avoid data tampering

 Data integrity shouldn’t be questioned, especially when your clients are trusting you with their personal data.
-Now imagine that your website is not secured and someone as skilled as a hacker can easily tamper your website.
-Directing your client’s information to a hacker rather than you, while you being completely clueless of its occurrence.
+Now imagine that your website is not secured and someone as skilled as a hacker can easily tamper with your website.
+Directing your client’s information to a hacker rather than you, while you are completely clueless about its occurrence.
 That’s bad, and to avoid it you might want to secure your website as soon as possible.

 Confidentiality is the law by which commercial websites play.
 Encryption is the secured communication between the client and the server, so no one reads it, but the concerned parties.
 While encrypting communication is an important factor, you can’t ignore encrypting the data received through the forms your clients fill out.
 This is why you shouldn’t compromise on your website’s security.

 When Google says it uses HTTPS as a ranking signal for showing search engine results.
 You really want to listen to it and pay heed to the unspoken warning.
 By adding an SSL certificate to your website, you’re technically helping your business’ search engine optimization.